Common E-Collar Mistakes and How to Avoid Them

 Teaching the dog to become Collar Dependent

-When used properly as a shaping device, a dog’s performance will be the same weather wearing an E-Collar or not.
+When used properly as a shaping device, a dog’s performance will be the same whether wearing an E-Collar or not.
 We have all seen the dog that performs perfectly with an E-Collar on and is an inattentive mess without one.
 That is the definition of ‘Collar Dependent.’
 How do we avoid that problem?
-First it is important to neutralize the feel of wearing the collar to the dog.
+First, it is important to neutralize the feel of wearing the collar to the dog.
 The Collar has a unique feel to the dog; the mere weight of the device alone is different in addition to the prongs.
 It is best to have your dog wear the Collar for varying times for several days or even weeks before the Collar is turned on.
 This will help keep the dog from pairing the unique feel of the Collar to the stimulation.
 Trainers who put a collar on a dog and immediately subject the dog to high levels of stimulation will train the dog to behave better when the collar is on.
 My goal is to shape the dog properly and have consistent behavior with or without the E-Collar.

 Common Mistake #5